 An employee dismissed without proper notice can claim wrongful dismissal.
 Unless they are being summarily dismissed.

-We will justify summary dismissal where the employee's actions show a serious breach of the contract.
+Summary dismissal is where the employee's actions show a serious breach of their contract.
 This includes proof that further continuance of the relationship is impossible.

 Summary dismissal lets go of an employee without notice or without payment in lieu of notice.
-This means that you only pay them up to the date of the dismissal and are not eligible to receive notice pay, either statutory or contractual.
+This means that you only pay them up to the date of the dismissal.
+They are not eligible to receive notice pay, either statutory or contractual.

 Acts of gross misconduct at work may include: